regebro/supporting-python-3/source/intro.rst

 Further resources
 ---------------------------------------------------------------------------

-There is still very little documentation on how to port to Python 3.
+There is still very little documentation on how to support Python 3.
 There is a short how-to in the Python 3.2 documentation at http://docs.python.org/dev/howto/pyporting.html.
-There is also a page on the official Python wiki for porting notes at http://wiki.python.org/moin/PortingPythonToPy3k but it is still fairly empty.
+There is also a page on the official Python wiki at http://wiki.python.org/moin/PortingPythonToPy3k which contain a good list of other resources.

 If you need help, or if you want to help out, there is the ``python-porting@python.org`` mailing list.
 You can subscribe to it from